Log Canonical Minimal Model Program for corank one foliations on Threefolds: Minimal model program for generalized foliated quaduples

-In the earlier parts of this paper, we saw how the MMP for F-lc pairs follows from the MMP for F-dlt pairs.
-In a similar vein, in this section, we observe how the MMP for F-glc pairs follows from MMP for F-gdlt pairs in case the moduli part is b-semiample.
+In the earlier parts of this paper, we saw how the MMP for foliated lc triples follows from the MMP for foliated dlt triples.
+In a similar vein, in this section, we observe how the MMP for lc gfqs follows from MMP for dlt gfqs.